marick/Midje/FORMULAS-BACKLOG-AND-FEATURE-IDEAS.md

 * [x] add future-formula (and variant names)

 * [x] cleaner syntax for overriding number of trials per formula.
-Use the *num-generations-per-formula* var just for global changes or changes to be visible for groups of formulas.
+Use the *num-trials* var just for global changes or changes to be visible for groups of formulas.

 * [ ] validate that opt-map is only used with valid keys.